-- Invert Mask: Inverts the mask, what was hidden is revealed and vice versa. - Reset Mask: Resets the mask to plain white. - Copy Mask: Copies the mask. - Paste Mask: Pastes the mask. - Create Luminosity Mask: Creates a luminosity layer mask based off of a photo's black or white tonal values. - Show Mask: Displays the current mask either as a red overlay or as grayscale. - View Mode: Sets the Show Mask mode to either red overlay or grayscale.
+- Invert Mask: Inverts the mask, what was hidden is revealed and vice versa. - Reset Mask: Resets the mask to plain white. - Copy Mask: Copies the mask. - Paste Mask: Pastes the mask. - Create Luminosity Mask: Creates a luminosity layer mask based off of a photo's black or white tonal values. - Show Mask: Displays the current mask either as a red overlay or as grayscale. - View Mode: Sets the Show Mask mode to either red overlay or grayscale, or to only show the overlay when you are brushing with a masking tool.